Inflation from entropy: Inflation from entropy

-\textit{\textbf{Inflation from entropy}}-- The modified Friedmann equations for entropic gravity admit inflationary solutions.
+The modified Friedmann equations for entropic gravity admit inflationary solutions.
 Since inflation drives the spatial curvature near zero within a few e-folds, we mostly concern ourselves with a spatially flat Universe.
-In Appendix \rom{2}.A We rewrite the modified Friedmann equations for a flat Universe in terms of the Hubble parameter.
+In Appendix \ref{sec:app2a} we rewrite the modified Friedmann equations for a flat Universe in terms of the Hubble parameter.
 The equations are reduced to the usual Friedmann equations when the higher-order terms are negligible.

 From the time component of equation \eqref{eq:modfried} we obtain an equation for $H''(t)$ and by substituting this equation in the second Friedmann equation we obtain the equation of motion for the FLRW Universe in entropic gravity.
-For $G H^2 \ll 1 $ the equations admit inflationary solutions.
-We rewrite equation \eqref{eq:modfried} in terms of slow roll parameters $\epsilon$ defined as